mxjp/gluon/docs/index.md

 ## Concept

 ### Low Level
 JSX expressions in gluon directly create real DOM elements which is relatively fast and has a low memory footprint compared to virtual DOMs.
-For rendering conditional or repeated nodes, gluon uses so called Views which are just sequences of nodes that notify their owner of any boundary updates.
+For rendering conditional or repeated nodes, gluon uses so called Views which are just sequences of nodes that can change themselves over time.

 ### Composability
 Everything in gluon is composable without any restrictions.
 You can define reactive state anywhere you like and use it anywhere else, dynamically define and pass around components, etc.